Best Cold Weather Running Gear of 2024

 Best Insulated Winter Running Tights: Gorewear R3 Thermo Tights ($120)

-Best Cold Weather Running Gear - Gorewear R3 Thermo Tights - product photoDon’t let the most challenging winter weather keep you from running!
+Best Cold Weather Running Gear - Gorewear R3 Thermo Tights - product photoFreezing weather no longer has to be an excuse to run on a treadmill or skip a run altogether.
 When it’s freezing and/or stormy, the iRunFar team turns to the Gorewear R3 Thermo Tights to get out the door for a run and stay protected and comfortable while we’re out there.

 These tights are the warmest in the Gorewear running collection, with a brushed fleece lining for warmth and comfort.
-They are designed for cross-country skiing and running and, therefore, move well with your body.
-Panels of breathable polyelastane allow for natural venting so that these tights stay dry.
+They are designed for cross-country skiing and running and move well with your body.
+Panels of breathable polyelastane allow for natural venting so that these tights stay dry when you sweat.

 Shop the Women's Gorewear R3 Thermo Tights Shop the Men's Gorewear R3 Thermo Tights